 We invite proposals either for one-time offerings or for courses that might develop into regular offerings.
 In most cases, we would expect courses to be cross- or double-listed in the relevant departments and to be assigned a number in the HMAN 0700 series

 Awards will be in the amount of $15,000 per faculty member, to be disbursed as research funds, faculty stipend, or a combination of the two.
 Once selections are made, additional funding may also be provided for course support in the form of modest research assistantships and course programming funds.

-We welcome proposals submitted by pairs of faculty members, to include one humanities faculty member and one faculty member from the social sciences, life sciences, physical sciences, biology & medicine, or public health.
+We welcome proposals submitted by pairs of faculty members, to include one humanities faculty member and one faculty member from the social sciences, life sciences, physical sciences, biology & medicine, or public health, among other disciplines.
 In certain instances, assuming a persuasive case is made, the humanities perspective may be represented by a faculty member in the qualitative social sciences.